Description

 - If a person has sinned greatly in this life, Hindus believe that he or she will be reborn as an animal instead of a human being in the next.
 It is believed that a person’s sins are cleansed after a darshan of the Divine Lingam at the temple of Lord Pashupatinath, guaranteeing the person’s rebirth as a human being in the next life.

-Origin: Nepal.
-As per Rudraksha Upanishad, Nepali Rudraksha are considered more significant and beneficial than Indonesian beads.
-They are bigger in size & heavier in weight similar to the size of an Amla.
+- Origin: Nepal.
+As per the Rudraksha Upanishad, Nepali Rudraksha are considered more significant and beneficial than Indonesian beads.
+They are bigger in size & heavier in weight, similar to the size of an Amla.

 Reviews